microsoft/Data-Sharing-Accelerator/README.md

 *	CSV template for data
 *	Teams template
 *	The technical documentation and user guide for the Disaster Response Real-Time Data Sharing Accelerator is a separate document.
+You can find it here: [USERGUIDE](USERGUIDE.md)
 *	Sample demo script: [Cascadia Script]
-*	Data sharing template for a group collaborative to create an open data commons: [Nonprofits/Open Data Community Kit](https://github.com/microsoft/Nonprofits/tree/master/Open%20Data%20Community%20Kit)
+*	Data sharing template for a group collaborative to create an open data commons: [Open Data Community Kit](https://github.com/microsoft/Nonprofits/tree/master/Open%20Data%20Community%20Kit)